ObjectOops/icmc/slides/worksheets/worksheet02/worksheet02.md

 9. What do the ASCII codes 97, 115, 99, 105, and 105 spell?

-10. Check you answers above using Python.
+10. Check your answers above using Python.